Fabl0ck/cus1163-lab06/README.md

 1. What would happen if you used `notify()` instead of `notifyAll()`?
 Why might this cause problems?

+notifyAll() is used because it wakes up all waiting threads.
+If we only used notify(), there's a chance we might wake up the wrong thread.
+For example, the program could wake another producer when the buffer is already full.
+Then the consumer would stay asleep and the program could get stuck.

 2. Why must `wait()` be called inside a `while` loop rather than an `if` statement?
 What problem does this solve?

+wait() should be in a while loop because a thread might wake up even when the condition is not ready.
+The loop checks the condition again before continuing.
+This prevents mistakes and makes the program safe from unexpected wake ups.

 3. What would happen if the `produce()` method wasn't synchronized?
 Could two producers add items at the same time?

+If these methods are not synchronized more than one thread could change the buffer at the same time.
+This can cause errors, like taking from an empty buffer or adding too many items.
+Synchronization protects the shared data so only one thread changes it at a time.

 4. What happens if you forget to call `notifyAll()` in the `produce()` method?
 How would this affect the consumer thread?

+If notifyAll() is missing some threads might stay waiting forever.
+Even when the buffer changes, they would not wake up.
+This makes the program freeze and never finish.

 5. Why does `wait()` release the lock?
 What would happen if it didn't?

+wait() releases the lock so another thread can use the shared buffer.
+That way the other thread can produce or consume and change the condition.
+If wait() did not release the lock then there would be no progress that could be made, and the program could get stuck.

 #### What You're Really Learning